ryedin/site/_reference/rack-statuses.md

 ## unreachable

 When Console or your CLI are unable to communicate with a Rack, that Rack will have a status of _unreachable_.
-Authentication issues, like bad passwords, are often the problem, but an uninstalled Rack will also be listed as _unreachable_ in Console until it is manually removed via its settings page.
+Common causes of an _unreachable_ Rack include using a bad API Key and having just uninstalled the Rack.
+For help recovering from a bad API Key, see our documentation on how to [roll a Rack API Key](https://convox.com/docs/api-keyroll/#roll-rack-api-key-ne-password) or how to [set a specific Rack API Key](https://convox.com/docs/api-keyroll/#other-ways-to-change-rack-api-keys).
+To deal with an uninstalled Rack listed as _unreachable_, simply visit that Rack's settings page and click the "Remove Rack" button to tell Console to stop keeping track of it.

 ## updating